 The Transmitted files view now has an option to search for certain payments in selected files or banks.
 The new Search for payments entry in the context menu is used for this.
 The amount and/or text can be entered as search criteria.

 You can now filter for certain payments in the Signed Payments screen.
 The filter function is started via the new filter icon.
 The amount and/or text can be entered as filter criteria.

-Display of the amount in the DS summary
+Display of the amount in the EDS summary

-The Distributed electronic signature screen now displays the amount and no longer the file size for orders.
+The Electronic distributed signature view now displays the amount and no longer the file size for orders.